Start9Labs/bitcoind-startos/docs/integrations/specter/windows.md

 ## Step 2 - Configure Specter RPC user in Bitcoin Proxy

-- Connect to your Embassy via browser on your Windows computer.
+- Connect to your Start9 server via browser on your Windows computer.

 - Open the “Bitcoin Proxy” service